fleschutz/PowerShell/Docs/check-drives.md

-## check-drives.ps1 - Checks all drives for free space left (20 GB by default)
+## check-drives.ps1 - Checks all drives for free space left

-This script checks all drives for free space left (20 GB by default).
+This PowerShell script checks all drives for free space left (20 GB by default).

 ## Parameters
 ```powershell